-Windows were substituted with wire mesh which will not ensure that the building envelope is not compromised during an extreme wind event.
+Broken windows were also observed the timely repairs of which will be critical in order to ensure that the building envelope is not compromised during an extreme wind event.

 DOORS

 Doors were all of timber in fair conditions.

 Photographs obtained during our inspection are provided in the Appendix.